epsil/gll/README.md

 either return a single result or no result at all.

 Not all grammars are this simple, however.
-Once we introduce recursion, there is not guarantee that the grammar will translate into a terminating program, even if the grammar is well-defined.
+Once we introduce recursion, there is no guarantee that the grammar will translate into a terminating program, even if the grammar is well-defined.
 Furthermore, grammars can be ambiguous: with several matching alternatives, a string can parsed in multiple, equally valid ways.
 For